rst0git/netctl-eduroam-config/README.md

 # netctl-eduroam-config

-The file "eduroam" is example of netctl wireless configurations for eduroam network.
-It should be placed in /etc/netctl/.
+The file "eduroam" is example of netctl wireless configurations for eduroam wireless network.

+It should be placed in `/etc/netctl/`.

+Replace :

-Step 1.
-Replace 'user@example' with your university username and domain.
+* `<username>@<university domain>` with your university credentials

-Step 2.
-To prevent storing your password as plain text, generate md4 hash using the script 'eduroam-pwd-hash.sh' and replace <hash> with the resulted hash.
+* `<password hash>` with md4 hash of your password
+- It can be obtained with
+    `echo -n "<password>" | iconv -t utf16le | openssl md4`
+- Or using the script eduroam-pwd-hash.sh
+- **WARNING:** Your password will appear as plain text when you type it in the terminal, make sure you delete the shell history

+    `history --delete --contains '| iconv -t utf16le | openssl md4'`

+Connect : `sudo netctl start eduroam`
+Disconnect: `sudo netctl stop eduroam`

+Note: NetworkManager has conflict with netctl -> `sudo systemctl stop NetworkManager.service`